Maxim Mai

 Without experimentalists, theorists tend to drift, without theorists experimentalists tend to falter.

 The overarching focus of my research lies in properties of strongly interacting matter.
 Specifically, I am interested in properties of excited states of matter, short-lived excitations of hadrons such as protons, pions etc..
 My main research goal lies in building a "tridge" (three-sided bridge) between (1) theoretical methods based on symmetries of the strong interaction interaction, (2) phenomenology and application to experimental observations and (3) results of numerical ab-initio calculations of Lattice QCD.
-If you want to know more see the sources below.
-They are ordered with respect to the desired level of details:

 One of the currently best ways to access QCD at low energies while taking into account its non-perturbative nature is the lattice gauge theory.
 In the nutshell it is based on the discretization of the 4D-spacetime by an Euclidean 4D discrete lattice in a finite volume.
 Quarks are allowed to live only on the intersections of the lattice sites while gluons are associated with the links between the intersections.
 Through a series of well-defined steps (see fig. to the right for an excerpt) physical information can be accessed in a numerical calculation performed in supercomputing facilities.
 For an introductory lecture on the techniques as well as historical details see, e.g., [LectureNotes].